 - The cards have been renamed, which can be confusing

-The Radiant Rider-Waite Tarot Deck boasts of an updated look with enhanced highlights and traditional symbolism for readings that are insightful.
+The Radiant Rider-Waite Tarot Deck boasts an updated look with enhanced highlights and traditional symbolism for insightful readings.
 The card backs have a new blue sky filled with starry looks.

 The 78-card deck has lovely artwork with positive energy.
-It’s perfect for beginners as it’s not only easy to read, but the deck is less flimsy and slightly bigger than the original, which makes it simple to shuffle.
+It’s perfect for beginners as it’s easy to read, but the deck is less flimsy and slightly more significant than the original, making it simple to shuffle.

 There is also an instruction booklet that provides a detailed history of the development of the Rider Waite Tarot.
-The booklet also provides in-depth divinatory meanings than other decks.
+The booklet also offers more in-depth divinatory meanings than other decks.